-At March 31, 2021, the Company had not commenced any operations.
-All activity for the period from November 3, 2020 (inception) to March 31, 2021 relates to the Company's formation and the initial public offering ("Public Offering") described below and, subsequent to the Public Offering, identifying and completing a suitable Business Combination.
+At June 30, 2021, the Company had not commenced any operations.
+All activity for the period from November 3, 2020 (inception) to June 30, 2021 relates to the Company's formation and the initial public offering ("Public Offering") described below and, subsequent to the Public Offering, identifying and completing a suitable Business Combination.
 The Company will not generate any operating revenues until after completion of its initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income on the proceeds derived from the Public Offering.
+The Company expects to generate non-operating income in the form of interest income on cash from the proceeds derived from the Public Offering.
 The Company has selected December 31 as its fiscal year end.